-Stephen Ludin is a Chief Architect for Akamai’s Site Acceleration and Security group.
-He joined Akamai in 2002 and works out of Akamai’s west-coast headquarter in San Mateo, California.
+Stephen Ludin is a Chief Architect for Akamai’s Web Experience group.
+He currently heads the company’s Foundry team – a small group dedicated to innovating on the edge of technology.
+He joined Akamai in 2002 and works out of Akamai’s San Francisco office.
 His primary focus has been on projects related to the core proxy technology that is responsible for routing, accelerating, and securing Akamai’s traffic.

 Ludin received his degree from the University of California at San Diego in Computer Music where his coding abilities were used in writing C programs to create experimental music.
-We are all grateful for his decision to use his technical and management...
+We are all grateful for his decision to use his technical and management skill in a more aesthetically pleasing field of making the web a faster and safer realm for...
 Read More.

 Jeff McCune is a veteran system administrator and current employee of Puppet Labs.
 He’s been managing Unix systems full time since 2002 and before joining Puppet Labs was responsible for a hosted SaaS datacenter environment.
 As a member of the Puppet community, he contributed much of the Mac OS X support in Puppet before joining the company full time.
 Currently, much of his time is spent working with large customers of Puppet Labs designing, deploying, and improving the performance of their cloud and automation infrastructure.